thomasding/blog/_posts/2016-10-10-tomasulo-algorithm.md

 index of the reservation station slot to produce the value (only valid when the value is waiting to be computed).

-{% include svg name="register-file" caption="An example of register file" %}
+{% include svg.html name="register-file" caption="An example of register file" %}

 In the example, the value of r0 and r1 is 0x3A and 0x3D, respectively.
 However, the value of r2 has not been computed yet and its value is the result of the